jvilk/BrowserFS/README.md

 Note: Do **NOT** use `BrowserFS.install(window)` on a page with an Emscripten application!
 Emscripten will be tricked into thinking that it is running in Node JS.

-If you wish to use an asynchronous BrowserFS backend with Emscripten (e.g. Dropbox), you'll need to wrap it into an `AsyncMirrorFS` first:
+If you wish to use an asynchronous BrowserFS backend with Emscripten (e.g. Dropbox), you'll need to wrap it into an `AsyncMirror` file system first:

 ```javascript
 /**